Welcome to the 7th Grade Team Page. Here, families can review what their

 all organisms are made cells and these cells complete all of life's functions (photosynthesis and cellular respiration)

-cells are made of organelles (cells parts) that allow the cell to function
+cells are made of parts that work together so the cell functions as a whole

 Here is the LINK to the daily agenda.
 Ever wonder the types of questions students have?
 Here is a LINK that shares the list of questions students developed that I use to plan out the lessons in the unit.